-With another round of The Bachelor coming to a close, we found ourselves asking the question on everyone’s mind: Who would win if all The Lion King men were pitted against one another on The Bachelorette?
+We here at Oh My Disney LOVE our Reality TV.
+While watching reruns of The Bachelor recently, we found ourselves asking the question on everyone’s mind: Who would win if all The Lion King men were pitted against one another on The Bachelorette?
 As this is unlikely to happen next season, we decided to simulate the dates and the eliminations.
 Let’s play!

 Contestants – Simba, Mufasa, Scar, Banzai, Ed, Zazu, Timon, Pumbaa, one of the giraffes who bowed down in the opening, Rafiki.

 Out of the limo, it’s clear we have the makings of a great Bachelorette season.
 We’ve got fun loaving goofballs (Timon, Pumbaa, Ed), two brothers who came to play (Scar, Mufasa), and an immediate crowd favorite (the always eccentric Rafiki).

 First Impression Rose: Scar (why are the Bachelors and Bachelorettes always drawn to the ones who are in it for the wrong reasons?)

 Eliminated: The Giraffe, who just didn’t stand out, and Banzai.
 Lacking the tact of Scar, Banzai just comes off as a bad guy.

 Mufasa gets a one-on-one and shines.
 Scar pouts about it.
 On the group date, they repel down a skyscraper.
 Zazu whines incessantly about how unsafe this is—but you’re a bird Zazu!
 You can fly!
 Lighten up.
 Scar convinces Pumbaa that it would be really funny if he let one rip, and he does.
 Pumbaa!
 Not in front of the kids… or the Bachelorette.

 Eliminated: Zazu, who was too much of a killjoy, and Pumbaa, who needs to learn to be more of a gentleman.